Arwin1906/Lab_-Zero_Shot/README.md

 ### Inference Model

-- [ ] your model should take as input "time series tuples" like
+- [x] your model should take as input "time series tuples" like

       (y1, t1), (y2, t2), …, (yL, tL),
-     where t1, …, tL correspond to an instance of your random observation grids, and y1, …, yL correspond to noisy values of the interpolation function f(t) at those observation times.
+     where t1, …, tL correspond to an instance of your random observation grids, and y1, …, yL correspond to noisy values of the interpolation function f(t) at those observation times. @Arwin
-- [ ] Use a Transformer network to process the input data.
-You can also consider using time and value embeddings too.
+- [x] Use a Transformer network to process the input data.
+You can also consider using time and value embeddings too. @Arwin
 - [ ] Use the ideas of [DeepONet](https://arxiv.org/abs/1910.03193) framework to estimate the "hidden" function f(t).

 ### Out-of-distribution